Disclosure:

 PHOTOGRAPHY: The images contained on this wine blog are the property of the following:

 SAMPLES: Occasionally I do receive request from suppliers for wine, books and other wine related objects.
-They are for me to sample and write about them, if I so choose.
+They’re for me to sample and write about, if I so choose.
 I don’t accept any money to do so.
 I accept the items with no strings attached, and only write reviews of samples that I received based on my enjoying what I received.
 If what I have received I don’t enjoy I prefer to not write about it at all… Following my mother’s advice; i.e., “If you don’t have anything nice to say, say nothing at all.”

 COPY WRITING: Jo Diaz is the editor and publisher of Wine-Blog’s Juicy Tales, a wine industry publicist, and the founding executive director of PS I Love You.